TotallyLuke/appunti-APP/lesson16.md

 Per completare la panoramica sui metodi di gestione dei `Socket` ci manca un'astrazione che ci permetta di ascoltare e reagire a più richieste di connessione.

-Nella revisione dei metodi di I/O introdotta con il package `java.nio` in Java 1.4 nel 2002, viene introdotto un'intero albero di tipi dedicati alla gestione della comunicazione nel modo più generico (ovvero: finalizzato a gestire più canali `differenti`).
+Nella revisione dei metodi di I/O introdotta con il package `java.nio` in Java 1.4 nel 2002, viene introdotto un intero albero di tipi dedicati alla gestione della comunicazione nel modo più generico (ovvero: finalizzato a gestire più canali `differenti`).
 Questa astrazione viene chiamata `Channel`

 > A channel represents an open connection to an entity such as a hardware device, a file, a network socket, or a program component that is capable of performing one or more distinct I/O operations, for example reading or writing.